-- Difficult or Demanding or Challenging: Regardless of length, with sharp gains or losses of altitude, on a badly, very badly paved path or sections with no path at all (off path).
+- Difficult or Demanding or Challenging: Regardless of length, with sharp gain or loss of altitude, on a badly / very badly paved path or sections with no path at all (off path).

 Note that the above classification is indicative and gives a relative indication of the walk’s technical nature.

-3) Mountain walking / Hiking.
-How long does it take?
+Mountain Walking / Hiking.
+How long does it take in total?

-Note that the times of the walks stated, are an indicative average.
+Note that the given times of the walks in the description of every route are an indicative average.
 Depending upon the ability and the mood of the participants, this time can increase or decrease slightly.
 To these times add 30’ to 1.00’ hour in order to have the total time, including the transfers (off asphalt roads), to / from the activity when this is needed and is done by us.

 Mt.
 Kissavos walks.
-Where we meet: For this activity, we meet at our base (Mt.
-Kissavos activities center) or at the nearby Arioprino location or at the village of Spilia,depending upon the walking route we are about to do.
+Where we meet: We meet either at our base (Mt.
+Kissavos activities center) or at the nearby Arioprino location or at the village of Spilia, depending upon the walking route we are about to do.
 We can even pick you up at your accommodation / hotel, if you wish.
 This can be arranged at an extra cost.

 Mt.
 Olympus walks.
-Where we meet, how you come: For the walking routes on Mt.
+Where we meet: For the walking routes on Mt.
 Olympus, our meeting takes place in Litohoro (central open parking place), the main town at the eastern feet of the mountain.
 On the Athens – Thessaloniki highway, you come off at the exit to Litohoro and Dion.
 In less than 5km you are in Litohoro.

 It will help: Most detailed and useful is the “Kissavos and Tempi” and “Mt.
 Olympus” maps of “Anavasi” editions, as well as the map in our web site.

-5) Mountain walking / Hiking.
-What do I bring with me?
+Mountain walking / Hiking.
+What do I need to have / bring with me?

 Αpart from your seasonal clothing and footwear, you need to bring with you the following: